Planting up a rose garden 1

 Have you noticed the (to me) fatal flaw with both these types of rose gardens?
 Here’s a clue – Mottisfont’s rose garden at the beginning of spring.

-Mottisfont is lucky it has the box hedging and the interesting outline of the old fruit tree to the right to give interest, but in most gardens the traditional rose bed leaves you with lots of space devoted to something that only looks good for a few weeks of the year and can look positively manky for much of the rest of it.
+Mottisfont is lucky that it has the box hedging and the interesting outline of the old fruit tree to the right to give interest, but in most gardens the traditional rose bed leaves you with lots of space devoted to something that only looks good for a few weeks of the year and can look positively manky for much of the rest of it.
 I imagine this is why Christopher Lloyd dug up the rose garden at Great Dixter.

 However, I HAD seen roses used in mixed border planting where they were part of the mixed planting and allowed for succession of flowering in a border in one of the “secret” squares in London when they were open during one weekend festival.
 There was a balance between enough roses for you to see them as a main thread of the border, but also enough herbaceous planting to swell up further to fill gaps and take the eye when the roses were not flowering.
-At Hadspen, when we visited in June 2005 Nori and Sandra Pope’s colour themed borders sometimes included roses as part of the mosaic of colour and texture.
+At Hadspen, when we visited in June 2005 Nori and Sandra Pope’s colour-themed borders sometimes included roses as part of the mosaic of colour and texture.
 Here roses were not a mainstay, simply one of the palette of plants used.
 Not realising it would be my only opportunity to visit their garden I didn’t take many photos.
 Here is one showing a rose used for texture.

 Here Rosa Glauca is draping its gorgeous foliage through a border with a purple allium coming into flower behind it, and a double purple aquilegia in flower as well.

 The beds I term our rose garden comprise the rectangular one with the nice pink rose in it that might be ‘Ispahan’ which is the house side of the lawn, and separate from the other three irregular-shaped beds we had put the hoggin paths through.
 In these, nearer the house we had hybrid tea and floribunda types, and at the back the large shrub/species roses which were taller and bulkier.
-Even amongst these roses there was some succession of flowering, with the hybrid tea’s coming out later than the shrubs.
+Even amongst these roses there was some succession of flowering, with the hybrid teas coming out later than the shrubs.

 I decided to treat the rectangular bed with the Rosa ‘Ispahan’ in it as a feature rose bed as the roses were close together and very impressive when in flower, which was June into early July, then again from late august into autumn, combining them with lower pastel planting to allow the roses to shine.
 A colour combination that I love is deep blue and deep pink, so I divided up my Geranium ‘Johnson’s Blue’ as the clump I brought with me spread, and put it in a bank centrally, and along the grass side of the bed.
 The geranium gets about 40cm high and has a good strong green foliage so in my mind’s eye the pink roses would be floating above the sea of blue/green below.
 Particularly as from the house you look down on the bed, so the effect would be intensified.
 The aim is for the geranium and the rose to be flowering together – as you know this kind of combination works some years, and others one flowers before the other!
 When it works it is lovely.
 Here they are on 2nd June 2017.

 This bed was to be closely colour co-ordinated to be pink, blue and silver.
-In the spring before the roses flower it is covered in Grape Hyacinths (Muscari Armeniacum), then the Geraniums cover the bulb foliage.
-On the other long side of the bed visible from the house I planted Artemisia ‘Powis Castle’ to be an evergreen silvery statement, with a pink geranium Geranium x oxonianum f. thurstonianum in one corner, and a dark leaved dwarf euphorbia (Euphorbia ‘Blackbird’) beside to contrast with the silver (shades of Hadspen!)
-Here is a late autumn arty shot of that, with the euphorbia quite green leafed at that time of year.
+In the spring before the roses flower it is covered in grape hyacinths (Muscari armeniacum), then the geraniums cover the bulb foliage.
+On the other long side of the bed visible from the house I planted Artemisia ‘Powis Castle’ to be an evergreen silvery statement, with a pink geranium Geranium x oxonianum f. thurstonianum in one corner, and a dark-leaved dwarf euphorbia (Euphorbia ‘Blackbird’) beside to contrast with the silver (shades of Hadspen!)
+Here is a late autumn arty shot of that, with the euphorbia quite green-leafed at that time of year.

 Before you say anything, you are right, the euphorbia was the wrong shade being maroon most of the year, and was later moved elsewhere.
-The other side of the Artemisia I planted Salvia microphylla ‘Pink Blush’, which flowers all summer and autumn.
+The other side of the artemisia I planted Salvia microphylla ‘Pink Blush’, which flowers all summer and autumn.
 Here it is going strong in September 2009.

 Walking along the new hoggin path beside the grass, you may recall I had cut a very narrow triangular bed to square up the lawn.
 To lead the eye forward but also to tie in with the silver and pink In the feature rose bed I planted a selection of pinks.
 Over the years I had bought lots of seed from Allwoods and grown maiden pinks - Dianthus deltoides; Mrs Sinkins; Gran’s Favourite; Cheddar Pink; Dianthus Carthusianorum, and many more, and the offspring of these seedlings were put into that bed as a silver carpet, leading from the pink/blue/silver bed towards the rest of the rose garden.
 (Not Doris, who is a bit too chunky and salmon pink for this area for me.)